qiyunzhu/woltka/doc/gtdb.md

 ## Reformat GTDB as taxdump style

 Alternatively, you may consider converting GTDB taxonomy into the format of NCBI taxdump.
 This will allow you to connect GTDB to more bioinformatics tools such as BLAST and Kraken2 which favor the taxdump format.
-This will also make the Woltka output slimer, if that's your preference.
+This will also make the Woltka output slimmer, if that's your preference.
 For example, instead of the long lineage strings like `d__Bacteria;p__Proteobacteria;...`, you will get taxon names like `Escherichia` as the feature name.

-Three good things of the GTDB taxonomy (in addition to many others) are that:
+Three good characteristics of the GTDB taxonomy (in addition to many others) are that:

 1) All lineages have exactly seven ranks (`d`omain, `p`hylum, `c`lass, `o`rder, `f`amily, `g`enus and `s`pecies).
 2) All ranks are filled (i.e., no "gaps" such as `g__;` as multiple other systems do).
 3) At each rank, all taxon names are unique (but duplicate names are allowed at different ranks).

-These characteristics make it safe to collapse GTDB lineages into taxonomic units and index them in a way that resembles NCBI taxdump (I mean, in case you are thinking about whether this trick also applies to other taxonomies).
+These characteristics make it safe to collapse GTDB lineages into taxonomic units and index them in a way that resembles NCBI taxdump.
+(Meanwhile, in case you are thinking about whether the method explained here can also be applied to other taxonomies, you need to keep these in mind.)

 We provide a script: [`gtdb_to_taxdump.py`](https://biocore.github.io/wol/code/scripts/gtdb_to_taxdump.py) to automate this conversion: